 \section{Abstract}

-This paper proposes \approach, a task to evaluate the abilities of LLMs in simulating program execution and using that reasoning in programming tasks.
+This paper proposes \approach (\textbf{C}ode \textbf{E}xecution \textbf{S}imulation), a task to evaluate the abilities of LLMs in simulating program execution.
 Besides measuring the correctness of variable predictions during execution simulation, \approach introduces the notion of \textbf{coherence} to determine whether the simulation complies with commonsense execution logic, even if the predicted values along the simulations are incorrect.
 This enables \approach to rule out suspiciously correct output predictions due to reasoning shortcuts, hallucinations, or potential data leakage. \approach also introduces a novel metric to measure reasoning \textbf{consistency} across tests with the same or different prime path coverage in a spectrum: \emph{strong}, \emph{weak}, and \emph{random}.

 Evaluating $16$ LLMs (including three reasoning LLMs) using \approach indicates $81.42\%$ coherent execution simulation on \heval, $46.92\%$ and $53.08\%$ of which result in correct and incorrect output predictions.
-Frontier LLMs such as \gptf and DeepSeek-R1 have the most incoherent execution reasoning, mostly due to natural language shortcuts.
+Frontier LLMs such as \gptf and DeepSeek-R1 have the most incoherent execution reasoning, mostly due to natural-language shortcuts.
 Despite relatively coherent execution simulation, LLMs' reasoning performance across different tests is inconsistent, mostly random ($48.87\%$) or weak ($45.37\%$), potentially explaining their weakness in programming tasks that require path-sensitive program analysis to succeed.
 We also compare \approach with bug prediction/localization/repair, which intuitively requires control- and data-flow awareness.
-We observe that LLMs barely incorporate execution reasoning into their analysis for bug-related tasks, and their success is primarily due to inherent abilities in pattern matching or natural language shortcuts, if not data leakage.
+We observe that LLMs rarely incorporate execution reasoning into their analysis for bug-related tasks, and their success is primarily due to inherent pattern-matching capabilities, natural language shortcuts, or data leakage.
 Without reasoning, there is a threat to the generalizability of LLMs in dealing with unseen bugs or patterns in different contexts. \approach can be used to vet the suspicious success of LLMs in these tasks systematically.